1d51/giannan-fixes/README.md

 - Fixes Lilina remaining as a server at Verona's when a Game Over occurs and she is added back to the party.
 - Fixes some passive skills so that they only apply their effects when they should.
 - Fixes a typo for White Vanguard's dialogue in Final End number four.
+- Fixes a typo for the Maharani's Devoted encounter dialogue.

 ## Install Instructions